conbojs/conbo/README.md

 Browser support
 ---------------

-ConboJS targets the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Edge.
+ConboJS targets the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Edge (but should still work with Internet Explorer 11, if you really have to).

 Modular namespace declarations
 ------------------------------